microsoft/fluentui/packages/web-components/src/tabs/tab-list/tab-list.spec.md

 ### Default

-By default Tabs are aranged horizontally.
+By default Tabs are arranged horizontally.
 The developer sets `selected-value` Fluent-Tab-List attribute.
 The Component handles the logic of what is shown and hidden when user clicks on the tabs.
 For switcing to work correctly the tab list requires that the indexing of the tabs and tab-panels be organized to correspond to their matching items - the order of the tabs must match the order of the tab panels:

 ```html
 <fluent-tab-list>